 Ignoring a Washington Bank Levy Notice can create severe financial and legal consequences that worsen with time.
 Once your bank account is frozen, your access to funds is restricted, and your debt balance grows through penalties and interest.
 Acting quickly is the only way to limit the long-term damage and regain control of your finances.

 When a levy is issued, your bank must immediately freeze the specified amount in your account.
-This freeze prevents you from withdrawing, transferring, or spending the funds during the holding period, which typically lasts 21 days under IRS rules.
-The process can move even faster depending on the case for state-issued levies from the Washington Department of Revenue.
+This freeze prevents you from withdrawing, transferring, or spending the funds during the holding period.
+The length of that hold depends on who issued the levy.
+For IRS-issued levies, federal rules provide a 21-day waiting period before funds are transferred to the agency.
+For levies issued by the Washington Department of Revenue under state law, the timeline is governed by Washington's own collection procedures and may differ from the federal standard.

 Once the waiting period ends, the funds are automatically transferred to the agency or creditor that issued the levy.
 This can leave individuals unable to pay rent, buy groceries, or cover utility bills, while businesses may struggle to meet payroll or operational costs.
 The financial disruption can occur almost overnight, creating a ripple effect beyond the initial loss.